Here

 Information, Upcoming Presentations

-Was das Wasser erzählt will be unveiled in September 2025.
-Under development since 2019 as a Kunst-und-Bau project for the Wohnsiedlung Leutschenbach collective housing units in Zürich-Seebach, the artistic works will be inaugurated with a public celebration.
-In relation to the permanent text installation, an exhibition will take place on site, presenting an installation version of the film and the book project.
-This unique event will bring together the various parts of the body of work and include the screening of the film in one of the locations where it was originally made.
-Reflecting the long research and production process, it will show the major transformations of the zone and reveal the invisible layers of the past.
+Was das Wasser erzählt was unveiled in September 2025.
+Under development since 2019 as a Kunst-und-Bau project for the Wohnsiedlung Leutschenbach collective housing units in Zürich-Seebach, the artistic works were inaugurated with a public celebration.
+In relation to the permanent text installation, an exhibition took place on site, presenting an installation version of the film and the book project.
+This unique event brought together the various parts of the body of work and included the screening of the film in one of the locations where it was originally made.
+Reflecting the long research and production process, it showed the major transformations of the zone and revealed the invisible layers of the past.

-At the end of the project, the expanded version of the film will be available for viewing on this platform.
+A new, reworked and expanded version of the film is currently being finalised.
+At the end of the project, this version will be available for viewing on this platform.
 Reflecting the rapid and profound mutations of the urban environment, the film has assumed a hybrid form that attempts to document and also reflects on the limits of archiving and hydropoetic fabulation.
 By exposing the erasures and hauntings of the past, as well as those movements of life that reconfigure the present and anticipate our future world, Was das Wasser erzählt aims to contribute to a persistent, living urban memory, one that pays close attention to social and environmental dimensions.

 Credits